-The first settled area of Tombstone, in 1879, called Gird Camp, was often called Upper Town.
+The first settled area of Tombstone, 1879 was Gird Camp, often called Upper Town.
 (Today locals still call town: “Uptown.”)
 Folks coming in first pitched a tent or built a rustic lean-to.
-Only some built adobe houses.
+Few built adobe houses.

 The first merchant, John Allen, opened a wood-framed/tent-like store and boarding-house.
-Then restaurants and saloons quickly opened.
-The earliest were constructed of canvas with wood framing:
+Restaurants and saloons quickly opened.
+Earliest construction from canvas with wood framing: